gurungabit/PromptToIssue/README.md

 - 🎨 **Modern UI/UX**: Beautiful interface with real-time updates and theme support
 - 🔐 **Enterprise Ready**: Secure authentication, conversation history, and audit trails

+### Custom Milestone ID Support
+If a milestone isn't found in the dropdown, you can type the milestone ID directly to manually specify it.

+### Improved Milestone Fetching
+The GitLab integration now fetches all active milestones with comprehensive pagination support, ensuring you see all available milestones regardless of quantity.

 ---

 ## 🚀 Features